-- Generally, every business owner's profit and loss report will be split into two main part.
-Here they are.
+- Generally, every business owner's profit and loss report will be split into two main part, revenue and expenses.

 - What is the sales revenue and what are the main two categories in your "exposes" section?

-- In order to check on the business, you need to use your profit and loss statement.
-We'll show you how!
+- In order to check on the business health, you need to use your profit and loss statement.

 Of all the financial reports that can be generated from your accounting software, the most used one would be the profit and loss statement – because that’s the one that tells us how much money you are making!
 So it is important to not only understand a profit and loss statement but have it set up correctly so you can get the most information out of it.